itsbrex/auto-commit-master/README.md

 ### Stop button <img src="images/png/stop.png" alt="SVG Image" width="20" height="20">

 -  while the extension is running, you can click on the "Stop" icon button to stop the automatic commit process.

-# Limitations

--  Dependency on Git: The extension assumes that a Git repository is already initialized in the workspace.
-If no Git repository is present, the extension will not function correctly.